payitmonthly/Integration/index.md

 customer_address_line_3 | Town | No | string |
 customer_address_line_4 | County | No | string |
 customer_address_postcode | Postcode | No | string |

+## Notifications

+Once the customer has entered into the agreement you will receive an email to the address associated with your account with a link so that you can see the details that have been provided.